thycotic/privman-docs/install/agents/macOS/agent-inst-mac.md

 #### Unsupported Version Messages

-If you attempt the to install the __SYSEX__ agent on an unsupported OS version, the following message is displayed:
+If you attempt to install the __SYSEX__ agent on an unsupported OS version, the following message is displayed:

 ![sysex error](../images/sysex-msg.png "Agent install message if SYSEX agent version is installed on unsupported OS version")

-If you attempt the to install the __KEXT__ agent on an unsupported OS version, the following message is displayed:
+If you attempt to install the __KEXT__ agent on an unsupported OS version, the following message is displayed:

 ![kext error](../images/kext-msg.png "Agent install message if KEXT agent version is installed on unsupported OS version")